djplaner/leaderboard/README.md

 # About

 Leaderboard is a simple combination of HTML+Javascript (HT: [Sheetrock](https://github.com/chriszarate/sheetrock)) to embed a student evaluation of teaching (SET) response leaderboard in any web page.
-It's orgins as are <a href="https://djon.es/blog/2016/05/23/automating-a-set-leaderboard/">a personal kludge</a>, which has evolved to be used by others.
+It's orgins are as <a href="https://djon.es/blog/2016/05/23/automating-a-set-leaderboard/">a personal kludge</a> evolving into something used by a few others at one institution.

 The following image is a representation of how it works.